petervaro/meaculpa/README.md

 > Mea culpa is a Latin phrase that means "through my fault" and is an
 > acknowledgement of having done wrong. [...]
 >
-> The phrase comes from a prayer of confession of sinfulness, known as the
-> *Confiteor*, used in the Roman Rite at the beginning of Mass or when receiving
-> the sacrament of Penance.
->
 > The expression is used also as an admission of having made a mistake that
 > should have been avoided, and may be accompanied by beating the breast as in
 > its use in a religious context.